Segment and Geographic Information

 The Company's CODM uses segment profit to measure operational strength and performance, assist in evaluation of underlying trends, and allocate resources through periodic budget and forecasting processes.
 Segment profit is defined as segment revenues less costs of services, selling, general and administrative, depreciation and amortization, and other segment items.

-The Company allocates certain costs such as real estate costs, information technology costs and costs for certain other shared corporate functions to its segments using a proportional share of either revenue or headcount for each segment.
+The Company allocates certain costs such as real estate costs, information technology costs and costs for certain other shared corporate functions to it segments using a proportional share of either revenue or headcount for each segment.
 The Company does not allocate to its segments certain operating expenses managed at the corporate level.
-These unallocated expenses generally include certain corporate function costs, pension and other post-retirement benefit (“OPEB”) actuarial and settlement gains and losses, restructuring costs, transaction, separation, and integration-related costs, amortization of acquired intangible assets, impairment losses, gains/(losses) on dispositions of businesses, gains/(losses) on real estate and facility sales, and other costs that do not reflect ongoing segment operating performance.
-As part of the transition to the new segment structure, the Company updated the assumptions that define which expenses remain in corporate post allocation.
-The tables below reflect those revised assumptions.
+These unallocated expenses generally include certain corporate function costs, stock-based compensation expense, pension and OPEB actuarial and settlement gains and losses, restructuring costs, transaction, separation, and integration-related costs, amortization of acquired intangible assets, impairment losses, gains/(losses) on dispositions of businesses, gains/(losses) on real estate and facility sales, and other costs that do not reflect ongoing segment operating performance.

 Segment Measures